 How much paper and paperboard is recycled every year?

-- Paper accounts for more than a third of all recyclables collected in the US, by weight.
-Nearly forty-five million tons of paper and paperboard were recovered in 2010a recycling rate of over 63 percent.
+- Paper accounts for more than a half of all recyclables collected in the US, by weight.
+About forty-four million tons of paper and paperboard were recovered in 2012a recycling rate of about 65 percent.
 (1)

 - In 2010, the amount of paper recovered for recycling averaged 334 pounds for each person living in the US, according to the American Forest & Paper Association.
 (2)